mojaloop/settlements-bc/docs/flows/README.md

 The purpose of the matrix is to view the DR/CR balances for batches, and the payer/payee settlement account balances for those batches.

-Once the batches are closed, the external system (i.e. Central-Ledger, Transferes-BC, Participants-BC) that interfaces with the Settlement-BC gets notified of the settlement transfers being fulfilled.
+Once the batches are closed, the external services (i.e. Central-Ledger, Transfers BC, Participants BC) that interfaces with the Settlement-BC gets notified of the settlement transfers being fulfilled.

 ### Settlement Matrix - Central-Ledger